w3c/wot/proposals/deliverable-proposals/profiles.md

 Initially this work item will focus on delivering the Profile 1.1 specification.
 When TD 2.0 becomes available, appropriate clarifications and constraints will be delivered in a Profile 2.0 specification.

-In addition, specification work for other profiles will be carried out.
+In addition, specification work for other profiles may be carried out, among others.
 Initial use cases and requirements for other profiles are described in https://www.w3.org/TR/wot-usecases .

 To address some of these use cases, the following profiles have been proposed: